Online Poker vs Live Poker: 9 Key Differences You Need To Know

 If you play online poker, you can fire up your client and find some tables running pretty much whenever you feel like playing.

-Day or night, there are usually some games, especially in larger rooms, with good traffic.
+Day or night, there are usually some games, especially in larger rooms, with decent traffic.

 So, you have all the freedom in the world to set your own schedule, especially if you’re playing cash games.